yichatani/yichatani.github.io/_pages/about.md

 ---
-layout: single
+layout: none
 permalink: /
-title: "Yicheng"
+title: "About me"
 author_profile: true
-header:
-  show_title: false
 redirect_from:
   - /about/
   - /about.html